thestennettreport/TheStennettReport.github.io/Consequences/Domestic/Voting_Rights.md

 ### 9. KEY QUOTES

-* **"We need to make it easier to vote and harder to cheat."
-(Donald Trump)**  This quote, often repeated by Trump and his allies, reflects the project's rhetoric of promoting "election integrity" while simultaneously advocating for voter suppression measures.
+* **"We need to make it easier to vote and harder to cheat." <sup>(Donald Trump)</sup>**  This quote, often repeated by Trump and his allies, reflects the project's rhetoric of promoting "election integrity" while simultaneously advocating for voter suppression measures.
 * **"The 2020 election was stolen.
-We need to take back our country."
-(Donald Trump)**  This quote perpetuates the "Big Lie" and undermines trust in the electoral process.
+We need to take back our country." <sup>(Donald Trump)</sup>**  This quote perpetuates the "Big Lie" and undermines trust in the electoral process.
 * **"We need to appoint strong, conservative election officials who will ensure that our elections are fair and secure."
 (Project 2025, Chapter 29, p.
 894)**  This quote reveals the project's desire to politicize election administration.
 * **"The Department of Justice must investigate and prosecute all cases of voter fraud."
 (Agenda 47, Law Enforcement)**  This quote suggests that the DOJ could be used to intimidate voters and discourage participation, particularly in communities of color.